Elsa (Frozen): "Let It Go"

-Elsa's mental illness
+Mental health

 Frozen has been used to promote mental health awareness for children.
-Elsa's storyline, more specifically, gave young and old audiences alike a glimpse into what it is like to battle mental illness, while delivering powerful messages of acceptance, empowerment and hope.
 Jay Boll described Frozen as "a story of emotional dysregulation", with Elsa being the perfect metaphor for mental illness.
 "For the first time in a Disney animated feature, the villain is really the enemy within.
 Frozen has a minor bad guy whose true colors do not show until late in the story but the real antagonist is Elsa herself, as she battles with her inner demons."

 Psychologist Nadia Ali of The Washington Post states that Elsa's behavior was strongly identical to her patients, trying to control and hide the evidence of their struggles for mental health – and the loneliness they often feel in doing so.
 "She [Elsa] sits slumped against the door of her room, forlorn and in despair...
 In this particular shot, Elsa and her bedroom are colored in dark shades.
 She sits alone with her demons after having tried unsuccessfully for most of her life to control and hide her powers, a task which has isolated her and torn her family apart."

-"Self-isolating, immobilized by the weight of personal expectations, and largely unable to experience joy, Elsa is the Anxious Girl’s heroine", stated Jenny Singer of Glamour magazine.
+"Self-isolating, immobilized by the weight of personal expectations, and largely unable to experience joy, Elsa is the Anxious Girl's heroine", stated Jenny Singer of Glamour magazine.
 "Cinderella is an indentured servant, Moana is tasked with saving her people from mass starvation, and Belle is both a kidnapping victim and an adult literacy instructor, but they each maintain the cheeriness of Mrs. Maisel after an extra-large cold brew.
-That’s the way some people function, and how nice for them!
+That's the way some people function, and how nice for them!
 But...
 Elsa is the queen of feeling fear without succumbing to its darkness.
-She doesn’t conquer her fear.
-She doesn’t vanquish it.
+She doesn't conquer her fear.
+She doesn't vanquish it.
 She lives with it."

 Accolades

 In December 2013, Elsa and Anna were both nominated for Best Animated Female by the Alliance of Women Film Journalists, with only Anna winning the award, a few weeks later.
 Elsa won all three awards out of three nominations at the 2013 Visual Effects Society Awards, including Outstanding Animated Character in an Animated Feature Motion Picture, Outstanding Created Environment in an Animated Feature Motion Picture for her ice palace, and Outstanding FX and Simulation Animation in an Animated Feature Motion Picture for her blizzard.
 Her signature song, "Let It Go", won Best Original Song at the Academy Awards, a Grammy Award, the Phoenix Film Critics Society Awards and the Critics' Choice Awards, and also received Golden Globe Award, the Satellite Awards, the Broadcast Film Critics Association Award, and the Houston Film Critics Society Award nominations.
 Time ranked Elsa as the most influential fictional character of 2014.